PraveenMut/portfolio-project/README.md

 The pages are as follows:

 ## Home

-Home contains all of the main information that propsective viewers are looking for.
+Home contains all of the main information that prospective viewers are looking for.
 This includes my name, who I am and skillsets.

 ## About
 Detailed information about myself with a description of my experiences in industry, listing interests and providing a condensed excerpt of my resume with a link to the full resume.